Homesteading Family Logo

 How to Use the Lasagna Gardening Method

 You may have heard of the Back to Eden Gardening with Paul Gautschi style of gardening using a layering system.
-This creates healthy, nutrient-rich garden soil that requires no-tilling.
-Learn how to build a lasagna garden, perfect for raised beds and for a no-till garden.
+This is also referred to as the lasagna gardening method which creates healthy, nutrient-rich garden soil that requires no-tilling.
+Learn how to build a lasagna garden (or no-till garden), perfect for raised beds, a cottage garden, or an in-ground vegetable garden.

 A father and son laying paper over dirt in a garden.

-This past year we had a plot of ground that we wanted to turn into a cottage garden.
+When we first moved onto our property, we had a plot of ground that we wanted to turn into a cottage garden.
 Basically, a smaller garden off our kitchen where we would grow all our herbs and medicinals, plus a few other flowers and such.
+(Learn what medicinal herbs we plant and how we use them here.)

 But the only problem was, the whole area was covered in sod.